steemit/condenser/CONTRIBUTING.md

 ## Enhancement Suggestions

-Do **not** use the issue tracker to suggest enhancements or improvements to the platform.
-The best place for these discussions is on Steemit.com.
-If there is a well vetted idea that has the support of the community that you feel should be considered by the development team, please email it to [sneak@steemit.com](mailto:sneak@steemit.com) for review.
+If you have an enhancement you would like to see in condenser we suggest you first discuss it with other members of the community on Steemit.com, or in the steemit discord channel.
+If there is a well vetted idea that has the support of the community create an issue with a link to the discussion, a detailed description, and tag it with the label `new_grass` (for 'grass roots', and 'the grass is greener').
+New enhancement issues that do not follow this format will be closed.

+**Bumps for working code:** Community contributions are still tops.
+If there's a `new_grass` labeled issue you like or want to promote, fork the repo and code away! (leave a comment saying as much with a link to your repo/branch) When you've got it ready post another comment and tag `@sneak` in it.
+If it passes muster you'll be invited to create a Pull Request.

 ## Implementation Discussion

 The developers frequently open issues to discuss changes that are being worked on.
 This is to inform the community of the changes being worked on, and to get input from the community and other developers on the implementation.

 Issues opened that devolve into lengthy discussion of minor site features will be closed or locked.
 The issue tracker is not a general purpose discussion forum.

-This is not the place to make suggestions for product improvement (please see the Enhancement Suggestions section above for this).
-If you are not planning to work on the change yourself - do not open an issue for it.
+(That's what steemit.com is for!)

 ## Duplicate Issues